r4bbit-r4/directus-preso/prezi.md

 ##### Lack of authentication

-1. Request flow: `Router → Controller → Service`
+1. Request flow: `Router → Controller → Service ->`
 2. Requests parsed for tokens (basis of auth)
-3. Auth checked in Services
+3. Auth checked in the DB through Services
 4. Complex processing can happen BEFORE auth

 ---